-The Energy and Climate Change Committee prioritizes and focuses on energy, transportation, smart growth, and corporate sustainability to maximize reduction in greenhouse gas emissions and enhance the global competitiveness of the Bay Area.
-The Committee advances and influences a coherent set of regional policies to ensure a livable, sustainable, and prosperous future for Bay Area residents and employers in a low-carbon economy.
+The Energy and Change Committee prioritizes and focuses on practices in energy, transportation, public education, smart growth land use, and corporate sustainable practices to maximize reduction in greenhouse gas emissions to sustain and enhance the global competitiveness of the Bay Area.
+The Committee will advance and influence the development, approval, and execution of a coherent set of regional policies in land use, building, energy use and transportation plans, state and federal legislation, and public and private projects that ensure a livable, sustainable, and prosperous future for Bay Area residents and employers in a low-carbon economy.

 Test Driving a Think City Electric Vehicle at the Bay Area Council's Energy and Climate Change Committee Meeting